 Preheat a cast iron flat griddle or pan over medium-low or medium heat for a few minutes, or until evenly heated.

 Carefully lift the parchment paper and hold at an angle.
 The tortilla will start to fall off into your hand.
 From there you can peel it off.
 Be sure to support it with your hand or it may tear.
 If using a silicone baking mat, just use a thin metal spatula and loosen the tortilla with quick strokes under it, all the way around.
 Lift it off with the spatula and flip in to your hand.

 Flip the tortilla onto the hot griddle.
 Let it cook on one side for about 15-20 seconds, or until the dough just starts to form a few bubbles.
-You don’t want to over cook at this point, or you wont get good a good puff.
-If desired, move the tortilla around the pan a few times while it cooks for more even puffing.
-Flip over and cook on the other side for another 20 seconds or so and let the tortilla puff up some more.
+You don’t want to over cook at this point, or you wont get good a good puff. for best results, move the tortilla around the pan a few times while it cooks for more even cooking.
+Flip over and cook on the other side for another 15 seconds or so and let the tortilla puff up some more.
 Usually at this point I flip it 1 more time on each side for 5 seconds or so to get the most “puff”.
 But cooking times will vary depending on your pan and heat level.

 Do not over cook or the tortillas will be crisp and dry.
 Adjust the heat as needed.
 Repeat with each ball of dough.